satvik314/cowriter/README.md

 by [Satvik](https://www.linkedin.com/in/satvik-paramkusham/)

-An interesting game which lets you write stories with AI.
+An interesting game that lets you write stories with AI.

-You write a line and then AI write the next and so on!
+You write a line, and then the AI writes the next, and so on!

-You will need an API key from OpenAI to run this application.
+You can run the app with local LLMs without internet! (also works with GPT models!)

 ## Getting Started